 to collect code coverage, this is particularly useful to indicate where to extend

 testing.
-See Testing Ansible for more information.
+See Testing Ansible and Collections for more information.